 I found this medallion from an old project and decided it would be perfect the wreath.
 I used a 1 5/8″ circle punch to make the orange dot and attached it to the center of the medallion then added the spider to the top.

 There you have it!
-Spooky Spider Wreath using things I already had.
-What can you make with things you already have?
+Spooky Spider Wreath using supplies I already had.
+What can you make with supplies you already have?